Admin Office: (315) 255-1305

 In the summer of 1971, the first Merry-Go-Round Playhouse season was held.
 The first years were a "decidedly home grown effort, but successful" according to accounts at the time.
 The Merry-Go-Round Playhouse became a professional summer stock theatre in 1975 and much of the casts and artistic staff traveled up from New York City's Manhattan for the summer season.

 In the fall of 1981, Mrs. Riford retired.
-Ed Sayles took over at that time and has been the Producing Director ever since.
+Ed Sayles took over at that time and was the Producing Director until June 2014.
 Under Sayles' direction the Playhouse has become nationally recognized for excellent quality of both its musical and youth theatres.
 Merry-Go-Round Playhouse attendance has grown from 9,000 in 1982 to over 60,000 annually.
 The Youth Theatre has become one the largest in the country and performs for over 125,000 students each school year.
 The budget of the Playhouse and Youth Theatre has grown from $180,000 in the early 1980s to over $5 million.

 A $3 million dollar renovation was completed at the Playhouse in 2004.
 That renovation included an expansion of seating capacity of the Playhouse from 365 to 501, the addition of a full fly system, the creation of an orchestra pit, and the stage size was nearly doubled.